 Police seem to have no idea of his whereabouts or even whether he is still in Italy.
 The Art Newspaper found that his phone lines had been disconnected, and Ruffini did not reply to emails asking if he would be ready to defend himself before the French judge or if he was indeed on the run.

 One of Ruffini's lawyers in Paris tells The Art Newspaper that his client “is free to come and go and is not restricted by any legal control or disposition”.
-But neither Ruffini, contacted by mail, nor his lawyer confirm whether he will defend himself before the French judge.
+But neither Ruffini, contacted by email, nor his lawyer confirm whether he will defend himself before the French judge.

-Sotheby's, which sold a Saint Jerome painting as the work of Parmigianino's circle and a portrait then-attributed to Frans Hals, on behalf of the British dealer Mark Weiss, reached the same conclusions when James Martin’s laboratory found traces of a 20th century pigment under the paint layers.
+Sotheby's, which sold a Saint Jerome painting as the work of Parmigianino's circle and a portrait attributed to Frans Hals, reached the same conclusions when the forensic laboratory Orion Analytical found traces of 20th-century pigment under the paint layers.
 Both buyers of the paintings were refunded.

 The Musée du Louvre and the Musée Jacquemart André in Paris, the National Gallery of London, the Metropolitan Museum of Art in New York, the Kunsthistorisches Museum in Vienna, as well as dealers and curators throughout Europe, had all previously endorsed the authenticity of works sold by Ruffini.